redbear/IoT_pHAT/README.md

 * Check EEPROM firmware version

 	- `$ cat /proc/device-tree/hat/product`
-	- if it shows `IoT pHAT`, then the update is required.
-	- if it shows `IoT pHAT w/eep_v0.4`, then you do not need to update it.

-* The WiFi is not stable with SDIO 40 MHz clock and we need to reduce to 20 MHz.

-* Follow [this guide](eeprom/experimental) to update the EEPROM with version 0.4.
+* Follow [this guide](eeprom) to update the EEPROM if your one is not the latest version.

 ### WiFi